opnsense/docs/source/manual/how-tos/caddy.rst

 * Create a `HTTP Handler` with ``*.example.com`` as domain and ``foo.example.com`` as subdomain.
 Most of the same configuration as with base domains are possible.

 ..
 Note:: The certificate of a wildcard domain will only contain ``*.example.com``, not a SAN for ``example.com``.
-Create an additional domain for ``example.com`` with an additional handler for its upstream destination.
+If there is a service that should match ``example.com`` exactly, create an additional domain for ``example.com`` with an additional `HTTP Handler` for its upstream destination.
 Subdomains do not support setting ports, they will always track the ports of their assigned parent wildcard domain.

 .. _webgui-opnsense-caddy: